 Washington State, which has suffered the most cases of coronavirus in the nation, has announced steps to ensure workers’ compensation protections for those on the front line of the outbreak, including health care workers and first responders.
 Some have speculated that others states could follow Washington’s example.

-Should Ohio make changes to its workers’ compensation policies to deal with coronavirus, or make further changes to unemployment compensation policies, Graham & Graham will keep you informed.
+Should Ohio make changes to its workers’ compensation policies to deal with coronavirus, or make further changes to unemployment compensation policies, Graham Law will keep you informed.